Todd Klick

-Todd Klick is an American author, screenwriter, director and producer based in Los Angeles.
+Todd Klick is an American author and filmmaker based in Los Angeles.
 His book, Something Startling Happens: The 120 Story Beats Every Writer Needs To Know became a #1 bestseller on Amazon.com for Screenwriting and Writing Skills.
 It is also a bestseller for his publisher, Michael Wiese Publications.
 Klick is also the author of the eBook The Screenwriter's Fairy: The Universal Story Within All Movie Stories (a very brief fable), which has also been #1 on Amazon for Screenwriting., and is a contributing author for the #1 bestselling Tarcher-Penguin book, Now Write!
 Science Fiction, Fantasy and Horror: Speculative Genre Exercises from Today’s Best Writers and Teachers.